 For this second one, I wanted to keep it a bit simpler.
-And what is simpler than black with gold accents?
+And what is simpler than a black painted dresser with gold accents?
 So classic and dramatic and beautiful!

 If you want tons of information on Dixie Belle paint and products, you can check out either of these Comprehensive Guides and download it free here by clicking the picture: